Commander Jeremy T. Vaughan

 Executive Officer, HSM-70

-Commander Schnappauf''s personal awards include the Defense Meritorious Service Medal, Air Medal (Strike/Flight), Joint Commendation Medal, Navy Commendation Medal, Navy Achievement Medal, and numerous campaign and unit awards.
+His personal decorations include the Defense Meritorious Service Medal, Air Medal (Strike/Flight), Navy and Marine Corps Commendation Medal, Joint Achievement Medal, Navy Achievement Medal, and various campaign and service medals and ribbons.